 October 23, 1988

 Who is Jesus?
-Since His incarnation, people have confused and disparaged the identity of the Son of God.
+Since His incarnation, people have confused and disparaged the Son of God’s identity.
 Alistair Begg teaches who Jesus is according to the Bible, emphasizing His true nature as fully human and fully God.
 These two qualities exist without conflict or division and affirm His authority over life and death.
-In a world full of misguided notions about the identity of Jesus, it is only by looking to Scripture that we can understand the truth about Him.
+In a world full of misguided notions about Jesus’ identity, only by looking to Scripture can we understand the truth about Him.

 Sermon Transcript: Print